 The US’ Twin Trade Arrangements: TPP and TTIP

-To disprove that the pivot is not merely about strengthening military alliances, the US reiterated that the pivot has an economic dimension to it.
+To disprove that the Rebalance is not merely about strengthening military alliances, the US reiterated that the Rebalance has an economic dimension as well.
 The Trans-Pacific Partnership (TPP), known as a “comprehensive and high-standard” free trade deal, is a US-led regional arrangement with 11 other countries in the Asia-Pacific.
-Although the TPP was not explicitly mentioned in the US pivot strategy, it, however, is implicitly incorporated, as the US seeks to strengthen its economic engagement with the Asian region.
+Although the TPP was not explicitly mentioned in the US pivot strategy, it, however, is implicitly incorporated, as the US seeks to strengthen economic engagement with the Asian region.
 The deal, if effected, is said to account for roughly 40 percent of the world’s GDP and a third of world trade.
 This is important for the US because it would allow American corporations greater access to overseas markets, and thereby, contribute to economic recovery.

 The Trans-Atlantic Trade and Investment Partnership (TTIP), on the other hand, is related to the TPP because it is its twin free trade project that is designed to draw together the European Union (EU), the world’s largest market, and the US, the world’s largest economy.
 Rounds of negotiations are still ongoing.

 The US and the EU represent 60 percent of the global GDP, 33 percent of world trade in goods, and 42 percent of world trade in service.
 Therefore an agreement between the two major economic actors could possibly represent the largest regional free trade agreement in history and would be a real game-changer.
 However, for China, the TTIP, together with the TPP, are known to be “ABC” trade blocs, meaning “Anybody But China,” because both regional arrangements do not include them.
 It is even thought by some in China to be dual apparatuses to contain and leave the world’s second largest economy out of the picture.